Rcrossmeister/RLQG/README.md

 **OpenAI QA**

-Using OpenAI API such as GPT-4 to answer the generated questions with few-shot prompting, you need to prepare an **API key** to support the server.
-Please find more details in the [OpenAI API platform]().
+Using OpenAI API such as GPT-4 to answer the generated questions with few-shot prompting, you need to prepare an **API key **(e.g. sk-a1b2c3) to support the server.
+Please find more details in the [OpenAI API platform](https://platform.openai.com/).

 ```shell
 python evaluation/openai_qa.py \